Pensions

 UK tax will be refunded if the individual made a taxable transfer and within five tax years a change of circumstances means that one of the exemptions applies to the transfer.

 Scheme managers of existing QROPS needed to decide whether or not they wished their scheme to continue to be a QROPS following the introduction of the overseas transfer charge.
 If they wished to continue they had to make an extra undertaking to HMRC to operate the overseas transfer charge by the 13 April 2017.
 If HMRC did not receive the revised undertaking the scheme will have ceased being a QROPS on 14 April 2017.
 There is no right of appeal if a scheme stopped being a QROPS in these circumstances.
-Payments out of funds transferred to a QROPS on or after 6 April 2017 will be subject to UK tax rules for ten tax years after the date of transfer, regardless of where the individual is resident.
+Payments out of funds transferred to a QROPS on or after 6 April 2017 must be reported to HMRC by the QROPS for ten tax years after the date of transfer, regardless of where the individual is resident and may be subject to UK income tax if the member was UK resident in the tax year of the income or the preceding five years.

 Submit your details and your question and one of your Account Managers will be in touch.